 In assessing the performance of our business, we consider a variety of performance and financial measures.
-The key indicators of the financial condition and operating performance of our business are revenues, gross profit (loss), selling, general and administrative expenses, operating income (loss), interest expense, other income (expense), net, and income tax expense (benefit).
+The key indicators of the financial condition and operating performance of our business are revenues, gross profit, selling, general and administrative expenses, operating income (loss), interest expense, other income (expense), net, and income tax (benefit) expense.